Discovery Grants (individual) program

 Instructions for completing an application

-NSERC recognizes that the COVID-19 pandemic is affecting researchers’ and students’ capacity to conduct their regular research and training activities.
+NSERC recognizes that the COVID-19 pandemic has affected researchers’ and students’ capacity to conduct their regular research and training activities.
 NSERC has published guidelines on the consideration of the impacts of the COVID-19 pandemic on research and training activities.
 These guidelines provide direction on how to describe these impacts in an application and information on how they will be considered in the review of contributions to research and training and research and training plans.

 To lessen the impact of COVID-19 and to support all of our researchers and highly qualified personnel, all eligible active Discovery Grant holders will be given the opportunity to receive a one-time one-year extension with funds at their current funding level.
 For more information, refer to the frequently asked questions.